 The scene at Banksome Chine beach, looking out from the lifeguard station.

 To vary the scene slightly, I stopped just short of Branksome Chine, to investigate the adjacent Branksome Dene Chine, where I interviewed Dave, after his morning sea swim here.
 The weather was glorious, with bright blue skies over a silver sea in the morning.
-After a long spell of low pressure over the whole country, this was a welcome tonic, evident in the smiles that accompanied the passing walkers, cyclists and joggers.
+After a long spell of low pressure over the whole country, today’s weather provided a welcome tonic, itself evident in the smiles that accompanied the passing walkers, cyclists and joggers.

 The rhythm of Dave’s life, in harmony with the beach and its elements.